 For the second year in a row, Carbon Waters has participated in Paris Space Week, joining nearly 1.000 participants online.
 The theory has been proven: with its unique properties, graphene is ready to conquer space.

-With 1.000 participants, 40 conferences, and 9.000 qualified business meetings, Paris Space Week was a great success.
-Despite the crisis, demonstrating that its attendees are willing to innovate and move ahead, especially in the space sector.
+With 1.000 participants, 40 conferences, and 9.000 qualified business meetings, Paris Space Week was a great success, despite the sanitary crisis, demonstrating that its attendees are willing to innovate and move ahead, especially in the space sector.

-The trade show took place digitally last March 9–10, 2021.
-Gathering the major players in aeronautics, space, and defense.
-As well as institutions, to examine the new challenges of space exploration.
+The trade show took place digitally last March 9–10, 2021, gathering the major players in aeronautics, space, and defense, as well as institutions, in order to examine the new challenges of space exploration.

-Carbon Waters took advantage of the event to meet the big purchasers and show them graphene’s many properties.
-While they may be small, these nanoparticles could play a big role in the years ahead.
+Carbon Waters took advantage of the event and could thus meet big purchasers to explain them what are graphene’s many properties.
+While they may be small, these nanoparticles could play a big role in the years ahead in the space sector.

 Used as an additive,* it increases the useful life of materials by strengthening their resistance in environments that can be quite harsh, while not weighing them down.